mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 ## 3. extractPrimerInfo
 This function extracts the amplicon sequence and primer information for an optimized multiplex based on the input, intermediate, and output files from multiplex wormhole.
-The output is a dataframe containing the primer information, template sequences and targets, and amplicon sequences and targets (i.e., the shifted target position relative to the full template).
 ### Usage in R
 ```
 primerinfo <- extractPrimerInfo(templates, filtprimers, finalprimers,